-- All data belong to the institute of the thesis promoter/supervisor according to the data policy between the collaborating institute partners.
-Depending on this data policy, IMBRSea students might send their thesis in for publication to a peer-reviewed journal (only after consultation with the thesis promoter). - The IMBRSea Coordination Office is not responsible for any eventual conflicts within this context. - Each thesis should contain the following phrase on the inside of the front page: 'No data can be taken out of this work without prior approval of the thesis promoter / supervisor ()'
+- All data belong to the institute of the thesis main supervisor/co-supervisor according to the data policy between the collaborating institute partners.
+Depending on this data policy, IMBRSea students might send their thesis in for publication to a peer-reviewed journal (only after consultation with the thesis main supervisor). - The IMBRSea Coordination Office is not responsible for any eventual conflicts within this context - Each thesis should contain the following phrase on the inside of the front page: 'No data can be taken out of this work without prior approval of the thesis main supervisor()'